mmowers/superpivot/README.md

 There is also an active google group for issues: https://groups.google.com/a/continuum.io/forum/#!forum/bokeh

-And of course, python has pretty good documentation too: https://docs.python.org/2.7/tutorial/ https://docs.python.org/3.5/tutorial/
+And of course, python has good documentation too: https://docs.python.org/2.7/tutorial/ https://docs.python.org/3.5/tutorial/